Arbutus Mason Bee Hotel

 The above ingredients are found at most garden centres and feed stores, and this recipe provides an N-P-K ratio of approximately 4-5-4 to 5-8-5.
 Nitrogen promotes vigorous growth, phosphorus improves flowering and root system growth, and potassium assists with fruit quality, root growth and reduction of disease.

-10) Set out transplants and seedlings of fall/winter vegetables like Spinach, Lettuce, Purple flowering Broccoli, Chard and Kale in September and then plant Garlic later in October – have fun!
+10) Set out transplants and seedlings of Fall/Winter vegetables such as spinach, lettuce, purple flowering broccoli, chard and kale in September and then plant garlic later in October – have fun!

 Pruning Euphorbias